-This booklet is intended for children 9 and below.
+This booklet is intended for children ages 9 and under.
 It contains three illustrated lessons and fun games to stimulate the spiritual development of children.

-These materials can be purchased affordably from the Billy Graham Bookstore for a 25% discount. https://www.billygrahambookstore.org/crusades Contact the Celebration office for your city's coupon code.
+These materials can be purchased affordably from the Billy Graham Bookstore for a 25% discount at BillyGrahamBookstore.org/Crusades.
+Contact the Celebration office for your city's coupon code.